 However, please note that fail or marginal fail marks and compensated or condoned passes awarded by educational institutions cannot be accepted for exemption purposes.

 ACCA only awards exemption where students have sat and passed the specific modules detailed, as part of an assessed programme.
 If you have been awarded credit or exemption from your awarding institution for some or all of the modules specified on the exemption enquiry database, the exemption may not be awarded.

 If your qualification has not been assessed and does not appear on the list of national qualifications for the country where you studied, no exemptions will be awarded.
-If you wish to study the ACCA Qualification, please check the minimum entry requirements document linked at the bottom of the exemption enquiry database screen to check whether your qualification meets ACCA's minimum entry requirements.
+If you wish to study the ACCA Qualification, please check the minimum entrance requirements database to find out if your qualification meets ACCA's minimum entry requirements.

 If you still intend to complete your qualification it is best to wait until you have done so before claiming exemptions.
 This is in order to ensure that you are able to enter for the most appropriate ACCA exams with no duplication of your studies.